18JDorman/qbb2022-answers/day1-homework/README.md

   39 T
   ```
   ### Significance:
   I took a conservative approach and chose only TSS's as those are the only that to me are unambiguously promoters.
-These are not well defined since most many seem to be in exact mutliples of 200.
-That is quite arbitrary.
+These are not well defined since they are named by features but without a clear definition of what features constitute a promoter.
+In addition, most seem to be in exact mutliples of 200.
+That is quite arbitrary and is likely not relfective of natural states.
   The bias towards transitions does not seem as extreme as in the promoters as the overall genome (1:~3 instead of 1:~5) so I would hypothesize that the promoters are under greater selective pressure and are broadly more intolerant to mutation.

   ## Exercise 3